i

 ST Suspension Rear Sway Bar.jpg

 • Easy - Some sway bars are harder than others to install.
-In the case of the rear bar on the ST, it's mostly a piece of cake.
+In the case of the rear bar on the ST, it's a pretty simple install.
 Remove the end link nuts, remove the center bushing brackets and remove and replace the bar.

-• Effective - The ST isn't a slow turning car, it's actual quite nimble.
+• Effective - The Focus ST isn't a slow turning car, it's actually quite nimble and rotates well.
 But in the aftermarket world there is always room for improvement.
-A thicker, stiffer rear sway bar is typically a great mod on a front wheel drive car and it is on the ST. The car becomes more responsive and turns in much more confidently.
+A thicker, stiffer rear sway bar is typically a great mod on a front wheel drive car and the ST is no exception.
+The car becomes more responsive and turns in more confidently.

 Short Shift Adapter